quobyte/kubernetes/client_quick_setup.md

 When the client pod is up and running, you should see a mount point on the Kubernetes node at `/var/lib/kubelet/plugins/kubernetes.io~quobyte`.

+Please note: Only those nodes labeled with the 'quobyte_client' label and hence are running the Quobyte client can provide access to Quobyte storage to other pods running on the node.

 ##Benchmarking